Bomb targets U.S. mission in Libya's Benghazi

 A trade mission from the United States was scheduled to hold meetings starting on Thursday in Tripoli and Benghazi.
 It was not clear if these would now go ahead.

+Amin Salam, of the National U.S.-Arab Chamber of Commerce, said some delegates of the mission had arrived in Tripoli.
+“They may still go to Benghazi,” he said.

-A spokesman for Libya’s ruling National Transitional Council, Mohammed al-Harizy, said investigators had leads on who might have carried out the attack, but did not give any details.
+A spokesman for Libya’s ruling National Transitional Council, Mohammed al-Harizy, said investigators had some leads on who may have carried out the attack.

+He acknowledged that security was still a challenge for the new Libyan authorities.
+“There is no doubt that there is a weakness in security and there may be some people who will try to take advantage of this void,” he said.

-Experts on militant groups had predicted that the killing of Libi, described by U.S. officials as a major blow to al Qaeda, would provoke some kind of backlash in his home country.
+Experts on militant groups had been predicting that the killing of Libi, described by U.S. officials as a major blow to al Qaeda, would provoke some kind of backlash inside his home country.

 Though he spent much of his life outside Libya, he was a member of the now-defunct Libyan Islamic Fighting Group, which fought an insurgency against Gaddafi in the 1990s, and his family is well known in Libya.

-His brother, Abu Bakr al-Qayed, told Reuters by telephone he knew nothing of the Benghazi attack.
+One of his brothers, Abu Bakr al-Gayed, told Reuters by telephone he knew nothing of the Benghazi attack.
 Asked if he thought there would be a reaction in Libya to Libi’s killing, he said only: “I don’t know, but the Muslim is the brother of the Muslim.”

-Benghazi, Libya’s second city, has become a focus for insurgent-style attacks in the past few months, but the overnight attack was the first time a U.S. facility in Libya had been targeted since Gaddafi was overthrown.
+Benghazi, Libya’s second city, has become a focus for insurgent-style attacks in the past few months.

 On May 22, a rocket-propelled grenade hit the offices of the International Committee of the Red Cross in the city, blasting a small hole in the building but causing no casualties.